barryclark/jekyll-now/about.md

 I also like to snowboard, surf and skateboard a bit.
 People have told me that that's all the same thing.
 Is it?
 I don't see it that way :)

-Perhaps talking about how I like photography and have some interest in design would make me sound a little less one-sided, but I'm afraid to sound like a hipster now.
+Perhaps talking about how I like photography and have some interest in design would make me sound a little less one-sided, but I'm afraid of sounding like a hipster now.
 I will say, though, that you will never find me in line at Starbucks!